kimdoyoung0319/332project/README.md

 * Continue coding while commiting your code to your Git branch.
   - Implement the services defined in the proto file on the worker.
   - sorting
     1. A Worker can sort data in its disk.
-(Apache spark)
+(Apache spark or DIY)
     2. Workers can send sample data to the master.
   - sampling
     1. Master can sort data in its disk too.
-(Apache spark)
+(Apache spark or DIY)
     2. Master can distribute partitions.
   - shuffling
     1. Workers can connect workers